 Membership into the W.E.B.
 Du Bois Honor Society is open to all students of sound character who meet the following membership criteria:

 - Must have achieved sophomore status (30 semester credits or more).

 - Must have achieved and maintained a minimum grade point average of 3.3

-A formal induction ceremony is conducted every year during the fall semester.
+A formal induction ceremony is conducted every year.
 Members will be inducted to membership by invitation only.
 Letters of invitation will be sent to eligible students at least once each academic year.